Moustafaa91/ProblemSolving/README.md

 # ProblemSolving
 This repository for my solutions in solving problems in programming competitive platforms.
 I will not share any code for live contest, these problems are archived and for practicing only, and I refer for each problem to it's source.
-These solutions for learning purposes only, and am not resplosible for any cheating or copy/paste without understanding.
+These solutions for learning purposes only, and am not responsible for any cheating or copy/paste without understanding.
 No solutions for live contest are provided here, all these solutions for practcing problems only.

 ### HackerRank problems solutions :
 + [Cavity Map](https://github.com/MoustafaAttia/ProblemSolving/wiki/Cavity-Map)